<< Click to Display Table of Contents >>

 To learn more about Display Image Keys visit Edit Display Image Keys Files.

 Each MM100 can display live target images from 1 to 16 firing points, or none at all.
 To configure which firing points are displayed on which MM100 use the Orion Range Control tab.
-It is recommended to only do these steps when no one is shooting on the range, as it will cause the athlete Monitors to flicker.

 1.Open Orion and select the Range Control tab.